 Newcomers in the Netherlands with a social or medical background.

 Dutch & English

 The e-learning consists of 5 modules, each module takes about 1.5 hours of study time.
-The course is not bound to time or place, just 1.5 months to complete the e-learning.
-A score of 70% or more for all modules will be awarded a certificate.
+The course is not bound to time or place, to complete the e-learning you need to have a score of 70% or more for all modules.